-The Dark Hedges (Game of Thrones) in Ireland; Everything You Need to Know!
+The Dark Hedges (Game of Thrones) in Ireland; Everything You Need to Know How To Visit:

-UPDATED 2020: Tourism in Northern Ireland is booming, sure we have the Giant’s Causeway and Carrick-a-rede rope bridge, Belfast and the Causeway Coastal Route but we’ve had that for a long time, so what’s changed.
+UPDATED 2021: Tourism in Northern Ireland is booming, sure we have the Giant’s Causeway and Carrick-a-rede rope bridge, Belfast, and the Causeway Coastal Route but we’ve had that for a long time, so what’s changed.
 Game of Thrones.
 That’s what!
 And the Dark Hedges, in my opinion, is the coolest location of them all.

 I explain a little more about the Dark Hedges in Ireland below, but basically, it’s a beautiful (functioning) road in the countryside of Northern Ireland, made famous by the hit TV Show Game of Thrones (although, what about the ending?
 Awful!).
 The Dark Hedges are also super close to the Giant’s Causeway, so the easiest way to see both the Giant’s Causeway AND the Dark Hedges is to do a day trip from Belfast.
 You can book that for about $40 with these guys.
 For me personally, I was on a 2 week Ireland road trip, so we took the campervan.